siddheshworkgit/AWS-Implimentation-For-GPM-Website-and-Web-App/README.md

 PHP Website hosted on EC2 in Private Subnet

-RDS (MySQL/PostgreSQL) in another Private Subnet
+RDS (MySQL) in another Private Subnet

-Bastion Host in Public Subnet for secure access
+Bastion Host in Public Subnet for secure access (Can be replaced with AWS System Managers SSM)

 NAT Gateway for Private Subnet EC2 to access internet (for fetching CDN assets)

-Application Load Balancer (ALB) in front
+Application Load Balancer in front

 Multi-AZ + Cross-Region setup for High Availability and DR